tonethar/IGME-330-Master/notes/ES-6-module-pattern-2195.md

 - they need be hosted on a web server to function, and thus won't work if opened from the desktop of your computer.
 How can you deal with this restriction?
   - Most IDEs have a "Live Preview" mode that launches a web server.
 Figure out how to get than working for your preferred tool
   - Put all of your files on banjo and test them from there (kinda a pain to do all the time)
-  - Use python and `SimpleHTTPServer` module to launch a web server locally - installation and usage instructions are here (the lab machines already have Python installed) -->  https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server
+  - Use Python and the `SimpleHTTPServer` module to launch a web server locally - installation and usage instructions are here (the lab machines already have Python installed) -->  https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server
   - If you are familair with node and npm, check out the `http-server` module (but be sure to turn off caching with `http-server -c-1`) --> https://www.npmjs.com/package/http-server

 <hr>